FIWARE/tutorials.IoT-over-MQTT/README.md

         - "IOTA_MQTT_PORT=1883"
 ```

 The `iot-agent` container relies on the presence of the Orion Context Broker and uses a MongoDB database to hold device information such as device URLs and Keys.
-The container is listening on two ports:
+The container is listening on a single port:

-* Port `7896` is exposed to receive Ultralight measurements over HTTP from the Dummy IoT devices
 * Port `4041` is exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands
   without being part of the same network.